bgachara/bgachara.github.io/posts/operating_systems.md

     - marshall the syscall id and args in registers and exec syscall.
   - interrupts
     - external asynch event triggers content switch.
+    - They are like subroutines, but you don't need to know memory address to invoke them.
+    - (16 bit)Interrupt Vector Table is a table describing where in memory the interrupts are, each entry is 4 bytes(offset:segment).
+    - 256 interrupt handlers.
     - independent of user process.
     - e.g timer, i/o device
   - exceptions